• Home

 Market Rabbit Show and Sale

-The Utah 4-H and FFA Market Rabbit Project is new starting in 2024 and is completed in collaboration with the Utah State Fair Market Rabbit Show and Sale.
+The Utah 4-H and FFA Market Rabbit Project had their inaugural year in 2024.
+This show is completed in collaboration with the Utah State Fair Market Rabbit Show and Sale.
 This project is a short-term junior livestock project that helps youth develop the same fundamental life skills of our large livestock projects.
 Market rabbits come with far less of the financial and spatial requirements that can make large livestock projects inaccessible.

 Entry Fee is $5 per exhibitor and $2 per additional rabbit entry.